openframeworks/ofSite/documentation/graphics/ofPath.markdown

 _description: _

-Creates a cubic bezier line in 3D space from the current drawing point with the 2 control points indicated by the coordinates cx1, cy1, cz1 and cx2, cy2, cz2, that ends at the coordinates x, y, z.
+Create a cubic bezier line in 3D space from the current drawing point with the two control points indicated by the coordinates (cx1, cy1, cz1) and (cx2, cy2, cz2), that ends at the coordinate (x, y, z).

 ~~~~{.cpp}
 float cx = ofGetWidth()/2;
 float cy = 200;